 How can I begin to tell you about the multiplicity of things I have learned about my own culture in the few days I’ve been here?
 “While the rest of the world was populated by ignorant savages, there were great civilizations in the East.” – Gibbons.
 Uncle tells me this: “There is more meter in Sanskrit poetry than any in the world.
 It can’t be beaten.”

-What a strange position.
+That word, “beaten” … what a strange position.
 I am an Indian-American immigrant with the stories of my culture passed through me as oral history to defend myself to the education and propaganda I am taught by the culture in which I currently live.
-But my own culture is often unsupportive of my efforts because our own willful desire for self-promotion and our lack of belief in the concrete denies me any access to truths which can be validated universally and we Hindus are so good at having our own stubborn-minded opinions.
+But my own culture is often unsupportive of my efforts because our own willful desire for self-promotion.
+Our lack of belief in the concrete denies me access to truths which can be validated universally, as we Hindus are so good at having our own stubborn-minded opinions.

 We part learn our own culture so we can defend it in layers to one another, preaching to our own choirs and afraid to stand up before the world and defend the greatness of our collective thoughts.
 We can’t even understand the infinite machinations of our rituals sufficiently to agree about their meaning.